Brutally Honest Rocket German Review (2023 Edition)

 The Rocket German course at first glance

-As soon as you log in to Rocket German, you see that each tier is comprised of four main sections:
+As soon as you log in to Rocket German, you see that each tier is comprised of three main sections:

 1. ‘Language and Culture’